pwwang/biopipen/docs/processes.md

 !!! hint "pVcfAddChr"

     - **description**
-        Add `chr` to records of vcf files.
+        Add `chr` to records and contigs of vcf files.

     - **args**
         - `chr`: The prefix to add to each record.